famiclone6502/DIY_Datalink_Adapter/README.md

 # DIY Datalink Adapter
+Timex Datalink Notebook Adapter Emulator for the Raspberry Pi Pico and Arudino Uno

 <img src="DIY_Datalink_pico_photo.jpg" width="476"><br>
 - This is a modern microcontroller based replacement for the [Notebook Adapter kit][Adapter_Wiki] used by the [Timex Datalink][Watch_Wiki] watch.
+- This, along with the original Notebook Adapter, eliminates the need for syncing the watch with an old CRT monitor.
 - You can use either a new Windows 10 machine or the original hardware, depending on which microcontroller you pick.
-- It's compatible with the original software (and PC hardware), and eliminates the need for syncing the watch with a CRT monitor.<br>
+- It's compatible with the original software (and PC hardware), or other third party software that can communicate with an original Notebook adapter.<br>
-- Use as you would with the official Datalink Notebook Adapter, following in-app directions.<br>
+- Use just as you would with the official Datalink Notebook Adapter, following in-app directions (choosing to sync with the Notebook adapter).<br>
 - Note: You may need to shield the watch sensor from interference, like modern LED lightbulbs or even monitors. <br>

 ## July 2023 Update!
 Now works in Windows 10